fastlane/fastlane/docs/Guide.md

-This guide will help you set up Continuous Deployment for your iOS project.
+This guide will help you set up Continuous Delivery for your iOS project.

 It will help you set up all needed build tools.
 I tested everything with a fresh Yosemite installation.